coro-sh/coro/README.md

 Refer to the [configuration guide](docs/config.md) for a full list of configuration options.

+## Development

+An all-in-one development server can be easily started with `make dev-server`.

+This command will:

+- Launch the Coro backend and frontend in a single server
+- Create a fresh Namespace that includes an Operator, Account, and User
+- Start an embedded NATS server for the Operator, connected to Coro through the proxy-agent
+- Set up a JetStream test Stream that publishes a message every 30 seconds

 ## Disclaimer

 Coro is under active development and may undergo significant changes.
 While it is available for exploration and testing,